 If you’re undecided on your dinner plans, make a trip to the new top restaurant in town, Pascolo Ristorante.
 Serving upscale Italian cuisine with a wonderful evening atmosphere, you can’t go wrong.

-Day 2 Homesteads, Road Trips & Stowe
+Day 2 Homesteads, Road Trips, and Stowe

 Before or after breakfast, a great way to begin day two in Burlington is to explore the local Farmers Market.
 In the warmer months of the year, Burlington puts on a bustling market along the open spaces of Pine Street, just out of downtown.